-- [1 Based on Maximum Contaminant Levels (MCLs) specified in 30 TAC §290 (relating to Public Drinking Water).] - Consists of m, o, and p Cresols.
+- Based on Maximum Contaminant Levels (MCLs) specified in 30 TAC Chapter 290 (relating to Public Drinking Water). - [2 Consists of m, o, and p Cresols.
 The criteria are the same for all three, and the criteria are applied independently to each form of cresol.
-CASRNs for cresols are 95-48-7 for o-Cresol, 108-39-4 for m-Cresol, and 106-44-5 for p-Cresol.] - [3 Compliance is determined using the analytical method for available cyanide.] - [4 Until Method 1668 or equivalent method to measure PCB congeners is approved in 40 Code of Federal Regulations Part 136, compliance with PCB criteria is determined using Arochlor data or any alternate method listed in a TCEQ-approved Quality Assurance Plan.] - [(d) Indicates that the criteria for a specific parameter are for the dissolved fraction in water.
+CASRNs for cresols are 95-48-7 for o-Cresol, 108-39-4 for m-Cresol, and 106-44-5 for p-Cresol.] - [3 Compliance is determined using the analytical method for available cyanide.] - [4 Consumption rate for fish and shellfish was estimated as 10 grams per person per day.] - [5 Consumption rate for fish and shellfish was estimated as 15 grams per person per day.] - [6 Until Method 1668 or equivalent method to measure PCB congeners is approved in 40 Code of Federal Regulations Part 136, compliance with PCB criteria is determined using Arochlor data or any alternate method listed in a TCEQ-approved Quality Assurance Plan.] - [7 Based on aesthetics criteria in the 1998 Oxygenated Fuels Association study Taste and Odor Properties of Methyl Tertiary-Butyl Ether and Implications for Setting a Secondary MCL.] - [(d) Indicates that the criteria for a specific parameter are for the dissolved fraction in water.
 All other criteria are for total recoverable concentrations, except where noted.]